Solid Waste Division - Convenience Center operations

 Q: When will the county be accepting Household Hazardous Waste?

-A: The county will beginning having monthly events throughout the summer months of each year.
+A: The county has monthly events throughout the summer months of each year.
+Please see the HHW page for items accepted.